-I’m a teacher, coach and author helping people navigate the consumer culture to come out intact, not broken.
-My first book was about money and spending; my current focus is the healthcare culture.
+I teach, coach and write about navigating the consumer culture to come out intact, not broken.
+My first book was about money and spending; recently I’ve been writing about the health and wellness aspect of the consumer culture.

 The systems need to change, no question about that.
 I’m an optimist, and hopeful that this will happen.

 I’m also a realist, and recognize that we can’t wait for systemic change.
 We have to take charge of ourselves to move through the broken system without being broken ourselves.

 I aim to level the playing field by sharing what I’ve learned.
 My hope is that this will inspire others to create satisfying lives in which they can flourish.

 Coaching and teaching give me an opportunity to do that, to help people remove the blocks that keep them from making the lives they want—whether they are disempowered by a lack of information or by trapped emotions that keep them stuck.